Hi, I saw your tweet about advice and thought you might be able to help with a problem.

 2. Do you have children?

-Children are notoriously bad for your sex life (although it is so much fun creating them!), as they’ll wear you out without thinking twice about it.
-If this is the case, we recommend getting a trusted babysitter for a weekend, so you and your partner can book into a hotel for a some sexy downtime…
+Children are notoriously bad for your sex life (although it's so much fun making them!), as they'll wear you out without thinking twice about it.
+If this is the case, we recommend getting a trusted babysitter for a weekend, so you and your partner can book into a hotel for some sexy-time.

 4. How is sex when you do have it?